Are there Bursa proxies for gold?

 If you are looking to invest in gold, you can invest in physical gold or gold funds.
 This is because the values of gold funds move closely with the price of gold.
 Alternatively, you can consider at investing in gold miners as proxies for investing in gold.
 This is because many think that gold mining and gold are similar.

-There is only one Bursa Malaysia gold mining company.
+There is only one active Bursa Malaysia gold mining company.
 But there are Bursa Malaysia-listed gold jewellers.
 In this article, I will explore 4 such companies to see whether they can be proxies for investing in gold.
 They are:

 • Poh Kong Holdings Bhd (Poh Kong) – jeweller.